SysKitTeam/docs-point/governance-and-automation/automated-workflows/private-workspaces-shared-with-everyone-admin.md

 Syskit Point provides a predefined **Private Workspaces Shared with Everyone policy** that is applied tenant-wide to **private** Microsoft 365 Groups, Microsoft Teams, Sites, and OneDrive.

+A vulnerability is detected if Syskit Point discovers a **private** Microsoft 365 Group, Microsoft Teams, Site, or OneDrive with access given to one of the following security groups - **Everyone**, **Everyone except external users**, or **All Users**.

-Oversharing workspaces might lead to **security risks, administration difficulty, and a challenge manging access control**.
+Oversharing workspaces might lead to **security risks, administration difficulty, and a challenge managing access control**.

 To edit the policy, navigate to the Policies settings screen and **click the Edit Policy (1)** icon.